axcasella/docusign_fsc_server/README.md

 We have also added an authentication middleware for role based access control of our APIs.
 Roles can be "CB", "FSC", "ASI", or "Applicant".
 The following is achieved:

-- Only CB auditor can add an evaluation comment.
+- Only a CB auditor can add an evaluation comment.
 These evaluations are only visible to CB, FSC, and ASI.
-- Only CB auditor can issue a certificate and update a certificate.
+- Only a CB auditor can issue a certificate and update a certificate.
-- Both CB auditor and CoC applicant can make comments back and forth on evidences.
+- Both the CB auditor and the CoC applicant can chat freely on evidences.
 As shown in the chat box feature of our UI.

 In addition, we have integrated with DocuSign's eSignature APIs.
 The CoC applicant is required to sign the FSC Trademark License Agreement and the CB auditor is required to sign the FSC Certificate using embedded signing ceremonies.

 For our demo, the server is deployed to AWS.

-### Blockchain microservice
+## Blockchain microservice

 Simply relying on an centralized database such as Microsoft Dynamics isn't enough.
 We have decided to take advantage of blockchain technology and add an immutable source of truth for each certificate issued by the FSC.

 Our blockchain microservice is built on top of Hyperledger Fabric.
 Hyperledger Fabric is an open source private permissioned blockchain framework.
 The microservice's server is built with Node.js and Express.
 The server side code is written in Typescript.
 The server calls Hyperledger Fabric's Contract APIs to communicate with the blockchain network.

 The smart contract chaincode is written in Typescript as well.
-The smart contract consists of 4 functions: **create certificate, read certificate, delete certificate, and update existing certificate's status to "Issued"**.
-The smart contract is ready to be hosted on AWS's Amazon Managed Blockchain service.
+It is ready to be hosted on a managed blockchain service such as the Amazon Managed Blockchain service.

 Certificate object in the blockchain ledger: